This post may contain affiliate links. Please read our privacy policy for additional information.

 Side Dishes to Serve with this Casserole

-I suggest a nice light Homemade coleslaw recipe or my Tex-Mex Corn Salad for some extra zip.
-You also can’t go wrong with a Dill Cucumber and Tomato Salad or Mexican Coleslaw.
-You need to keep any side dishes light AND full of vegetables, so a salad is the perfect thing.
+Any side dishes need to be light and full of vegetables, so a salad is the perfect choice.
 Even a simple green salad will do the trick.
 This is a heavy pasta casserole, so you want to make sure to balance out the meal.

-More Great Ground Beef Recipes:
+More Great Ground Beef Recipes

-So, who here has heard of the Johnny Marzetti casserole before – and if so, where are you from?
+So, who has heard of the Johnny Marzetti casserole before – and if so, where are you from?

 Happy cooking!